Roadschooling Brings Flexible Learning to a Whole New Level

 How does roadschooling work?
 Roadschooling is a growing trend in which families pack up their belongings and take their homeschooling on the road.
 Many families who embrace this lifestyle integrate what they are seeing and experiencing into their child’s homeschool curriculum.

 Homeschoolers are able to use the landmarks and attractions they encounter as a means for educational enhancement and exploration.
 Students don’t just read about the Constitution, they can view the original document.
-They can spend a day focusing on bats and echolocation when they learn that the next day they will be traveling near a bat conservation exhibit.
+They can spend a day focusing on rock formations, bats and echolocation while exploring caves.
 Even stopping for a pizza can turn into a teachable moment about pepperoni pie and fractions.
 These are just some of the benefits of roadschooling.

-This hands-on, experiential way of learning appeals to many families and accounts for the growth of roadschooling nationwide.
-Although roadschooling will look and feel different for every family, it is an approach that fits families who prefer:
+This learning approach, which creates opportunities for hands-on, experiential learning appeals to many families and accounts for the growth of roadschooling nationwide.
+Although roadschooling looks and feels different for every family, it is an approach that fits families who generally prefer:

 - Unscheduled and impromptu learning experiences